Sagiri (character): In Hell's Paradise

 Sagiri is the 12th rank Asaemon of the Yamada clan, as well as the daughter to the former's leader, Yamada Asaemon Kichiji.
 After realizing at a young age that it was unavoidable for a clan member to not associate themselves with death, she made the decision to become a part of the clan's trade as an executioner.
 After the recent discovery of the legendary island known as Shinsenkyō, Sagiri and the other ranked Yamada Asaemons become tasked by the shogun to recruit death row convicts for the latest expedition team to retrieve the Elixir of Life from the island, with the reward for the criminals being an official pardon for their crimes.
 She is assigned the infamous Iwagakure shinobi known as Gabimaru the Hollow and heads to his prison.

 Reception

 Popularity

-She was well received by the series' readers and critics.
-Yumiri Hanamori's performance as Yamada Asaemon Sagiri was nominated for Best Voice Acting Performance – Female at the 10th Anime Trending Awards.
+Yamada Asaemon Sagiri was well received by the series' readers and critics.
+Yumiri Hanamori's performance as Sagiri was nominated for Best Voice Acting Performance – Female at the 10th Anime Trending Awards.
 Marisa Duran's performance of the character was one of the nominees for Best Voice Artist Performance (English) at the 8th Crunchyroll Anime Awards.